Marginal Gains - Construction

 Q: How can the construction industry benefit from the Marginal Gain Theory?
 A: By using their data to unlock insights on their performance.

-Construction is the combination of multi parts and process to create aN output, improve each of these by just 1% could LED to increased profits, faster project turnaround, better quality, less wastage and reduced carbon.
+Construction is the combination of multi parts and process to create an output, improve each of these by just 1% could lead to increased profits, faster project turnaround, better quality, less wastage and reduced carbon.